rbarzic/nrf5x-dk-gcc/README.md

 # nrf5x-dk-gcc
-A example of nRF51-DK/nRF52-DK  application using gcc on Linux
+A example of nRF51-DK/nRF52-DK  application using gcc on Linux, with extra support for development using emacs

 Strongly inspired by :
 http://www.funwithelectronics.com/?id=168